1joon07/1joon07.github.io/_posts/2025-05-30-EfficientMLProject.md

 </p>

 __2. Driving performance__
-The trained model is implemented on SBC (Jetson), and
+The trained model is implemented on SBC (Jetson).

 Discussions
 ===========